Quansight-Labs/pytest-run-parallel/README.md

       from the top when completing a test run, until a test crashes or the user explicitly ends the process with Ctrl-C. This is especially helpful when trying to reproduce thread safety bugs that might only occur rarely.
-Note that pytest's progress indicator with keep showing 100% forever after the first pass of the test suite.
+Note that pytest's progress indicator will keep showing 100% forever after the first pass of the test suite.